groenator/iptvboss-docker/README.md

 Alternatively, edit the `docker-compose.yml` file.

-## VNC Connection

-Connect to the VNC server using your preferred VNC client.
-The default password is vncpassword.

 ## Docker Compose

 You can also use Docker Compose to manage the Docker container.
 An example docker-compose.yml file is provided: